ajithsakkaravarthi/SampleHub/README.md

 # SampleHub
-This repository is leaning purpose
+This repository is leaning purpose for beings